WIN News Victoria – WIN

 Supporting Industry and Leading Innovation on the DTT Platform

 Digital television allows Free TV Australia’s members to provide Australians with a wide variety of television services.
 But in order for these services to be received in every home, we need to make sure that each part of the network can operate effectively together.
-Free TV Australia’s Engineering and Technology division works with Free TV members to ensure the smooth operation of our DTT platform for both broadcasters and members of the public.
+Free TV Australia works with Free TV members, ABC and SBS to ensure the smooth operation of our DTT platform for both broadcasters and members of the public.

 Affectionately known as “OPs”, these important documents set out specifications which underpin standards for technologies such as the loudness of programs and advertising, how program information is displayed and how closed captions function.
 The OPs also contain detailed specifications and how they are applied on topics as diverse as how broadcast spectrum is shared during outside broadcasts and the use of wireless microphones.

 Free TV Australia is a proud partner of Freeview, the free digital television service in Australia.
-Bringing together content from Free TV Australia members Seven, Nine and Ten alongside ABC and SBS, Freeview’s mission is to deliver FTA TV to all Australians.
+Bringing together content from Free TV Australia members Seven, Nine and Ten alongside ABC and SBS, Freeview’s mission is to deliver free to air TV to all Australians.